 The Anastasi, the Resurrection, takes place at midnight and is the culmination of Holy Week.
 Churches across Crete, Greece are packed from 23.00 PM onwards for the service and the lighting of the Holy Flame at midnight.

-And so it goes round, this affirmation of the miracle, until the entire church is ablaze with burning candles.
+And so it goes around, this affirmation of the miracle until the entire church is ablaze with burning candles.
 Later as the church bells ring, the celebrations begin with fireworks and the burning of the effigies of Judas.

 The traditional greeting as firecrackers explode all around you, is Hristos Anesti and the reply Alithos Anesti (He is risen indeed).
 In the week leading up to Easter Sunday, you should wish "Kalo Pasxa" (Happy Easter) or Xronia Polla (Many Happy Returns).

-The 40-day fast ends at midnight today so meat is back on the menu and a meal of mayiritsa (a soup based on lamb tribe, rice and lemon) is quite usual.
+The 40-day fast ends at midnight today so the meat is back on the menu and a meal of mayiritsa (a soup based on lamb tripe, rice, and lemon) is quite usual.

-Many reastaurants and tavernas are open after the midnight service and many Cretans celebrate the Anastasi and Easter at a taverna or a place with live music.
+Many restaurants and tavernas are open after the midnight service and many Cretans celebrate the Anastasi and Easter at a taverna or a place with live music.